Qiskit/documentation/docs/api/qiskit/qiskit.opflow.converters.TwoQubitReduction.md

 Chemistry specific method: It can be used to taper two qubits in parity and binary-tree mapped fermionic Hamiltonians when the spin orbitals are ordered in two spin sectors, (block spin order) according to the number of particles in the system.

 <Admonition title="Deprecated since version 0.24.0" type="danger">
   The class `qiskit.opflow.converters.two_qubit_reduction.TwoQubitReduction` is deprecated as of qiskit-terra 0.24.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 For code migration guidelines, visit [https://qisk.it/opflow\_migration](https://qisk.it/opflow_migration).
 </Admonition>

 **Parameters**